Moreton Hall School: Drama and public speaking

 Performing arts activities include music, drama, verse speaking, public speaking and debating.
 The Senior and Middle School put on two major plays/musicals every year and the Junior School put on plays throughout the year.
 Students regularly take part in speaking and debating competitions such as the Business and Professional Women's Public Speaking Competition, the Shropshire Festival of Verse and Prose and Thomas Cranmer Awards.

 Moreton Enterprises

 Moreton Enterprises is a business venture which was established at the school 25 years ago.

 There are seven retail businesses and two service based businesses (Events Management and Environmental Services).
 The businesses are all managed by the Lower Sixth (Year 12) girls.

 An early Enterprise was the re-opening of nearby Gobowen railway station, headed by geography teacher David Lloyd and pupils at the school.
-David Lloyd is remembered by having a locomotive of the Wrexham & Shropshire Railway company named after him.
+David Lloyd is remembered by having a locomotive of the former Wrexham & Shropshire Railway company named after him.